-The stabilizer keeps gas fresh for up to 2 years and protects your fuel system components from damage; in fact, use the stabilizer in all your small engine kit, generators, lawnmowers, dirt bikes, ATVs, outboard motors.
+The stabilizer keeps gas fresh for up to 2 years and protects your fuel system components from damage; in fact, use the stabilizer in all your small engine kit, generators, lawnmowers, dirt bikes, ATVs, and outboard motors.
 It’s safe to use in two strokes also (not an oil substitute for two strokes), chainsaws, weed eaters, hedge trimmers, etc.

-You’ll find a short video here showing how to mix it and use it together with a link to the stabilizer I use in the workshop.
+You’ll find a short video here showing how to mix it and use it, together with a link to the stabilizer I use in the workshop.

 Other Possible Causes Of White Smoke

-There are other possible causes of white smoke and they include the following:
+There are other possible causes of white smoke, and they include the following:

 - Head gasket fault – Worn gasket may allow oil to enter the cylinder.
 The fix – Replace the gasket.

 - Contaminated gas (oil mix) – Using mixed gas may cause the engine to smoke.
 The fix – clean fuel system.